Pilot boat: History

 Pilots and the work functions of the maritime pilot go back to Ancient Greece and Roman times, when incoming ships' captains employed locally experienced harbour captains, mainly local fishermen, to bring their vessels safely into port.
 Eventually, in light of the need to regulate the act of pilotage and ensure pilots had adequate insurance, the harbours themselves licensed pilots for each harbour.

 Although licensed by the harbour to operate within their jurisdiction, pilots were generally self-employed, meaning that they had to have quick transport to get them from the port to the incoming ships.
 As pilots were often still dual-employed, they used their own fishing boats to reach the incoming vessels.
 But fishing boats were heavy working boats, and filled with fishing equipment, and so a new type of boat was required.

 Early boats were developed from single masted cutters and twin masted yawls, and latterly into the specialist pilot cutter.
 These were effectively light-weight and over-powered single-masted boats with large, steeply angled keels, making them deep draft under power and shallow draft in lighter sail.

 If legend is to be believed, the first official Bristol Channel pilot was barge master George James Ray, appointed by the Corporation of Bristol in May 1497 to pilot John Cabot's Matthew from Bristol harbour to the open sea beyond the Bristol channel.
 In 1837 Pilot George Ray guided Brunel's SS Great Western, and in 1844 William Ray piloted the larger SS Great Britain on her maiden voyage.

+In 2026, Artemis Technologies introduced its electric EF-12 Pilot hydrofoil.
+It uses carbon-fiber hydrofoils with a flight control system.
+The hydrofoils lifts the hull out of the water, reducing drag and minimizing wakes.
+It actively stabilizes ride height, roll, and pitch, steadying the deck for safe pilot transfer.
+It can travel at 32 kn, foil for 45-55 nmi, and recharge in under one hour.

 Use by country

 United States

 In 1840, there were only eight New York pilot boats.
-They were the Phantom, No. 1; Washington, No. 2; New York, No. 3; Jacob Bell, No. 4; Blossom, No. 5; T. H. Smith, No. 6; John E. Davidson, No. 7; and the Virginia, No. 8.
+They were Phantom, No. 1; Washington, No. 2; New York, No. 3; Jacob Bell, No. 4; Blossom, No. 5; T. H. Smith, No. 6; John E. Davidson, No. 7; and Virginia, No. 8.

 In 1860, there were twenty-one New York pilot boats and four under the New Jersey dispensation.